the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 {title="main.js",lang="javascript"}
 ~~~~~~~
-const renderItems = (item) => {
+const renderItem = (item) => {
   const itemNode = document.createElement('li');
   document.querySelector('#list').appendChild(itemNode);
 };
 ~~~~~~~

-When opening the HTML file in the browser, you may see only two dots which represent both list items, but they are empty because no content is in there.
+When opening the HTML file in the browser, you may see only two dots which represent both list items, but they are empty because no content is in there now.
 You can check the "Elements" tab of your browser's developer tools to confirm it.
 From here we are going to add richer content to our list item element.
-The following code snippet shows how to add to `<span>` tags side by side, whereas one of them as the title and the other one a template literal with the author:
+The following code snippet shows how to add two `<span>` tags side by side, whereas one of them as the title and the other one a template literal with the author:

 {title="main.js",lang="javascript"}
 ~~~~~~~
-const renderItems = (item) => {
+const renderItem = (item) => {
   const itemNode = document.createElement('li');
   document.querySelector('#list').appendChild(itemNode);